Kingston Fossil Plant coal fly ash slurry spill: Health effects on workers

 Despite the ruling, Jacobs Engineering has maintained that it acted appropriately.
 Tom Bock, the top Jacobs safety officer on-site, claimed that many of the accusations about the cleanup effort and safety of the workers were false or contained misinformation.
 An attorney for Jacobs Engineering also claimed that the company had not been found liable for the illnesses contracted by the workers.
-On May 18, 2022, the Sixth Circuit Court of Appeals rejected a claim by Jacobs Engineering that the company was immune from lawsuits since it was contracted by a federal agency.
+On May 18, 2022, the Sixth Circuit Court of Appeals rejected a claim by Jacobs Engineering that the company was immune from lawsuits since a federal agency contracted it.
 The ruling also found that TVA was not immune from legal actions either.
 TVA has also denied wrongdoing in the case, but in September 2019 a TVA board member was reported to have told a U.S. Senate committee that he would not allow a member of his family to clean up coal ash without a dust mask.

-In what would have been phase two of the trial, the Kingston clean-up workers would have been able to seek damages.
+In what would have been the second phase of the trial, the Kingston clean-up workers would have been able to seek damages.
 In April 2020, 52 workers rejected a $10 million settlement offered by Jacobs Engineering.
 On May 23, 2023, it was announced that Jacobs Engineering, which had rebranded the previous year as Jacobs Solutions, had reached a final settlement with more than 200 workers.
 The terms of this settlement were kept confidential.
 It was also reported at this time that the workers had rejected at least three other settlement offers, including one for $35 million in late 2021.
+In December 2023, the Roane County Commission established the spill anniversary as an annual day of remembrance for the workers.
+The Tennessee Historical Commission installed a historical marker near the site in 2024 that chronicles the spill, cleanup efforts, and health effects on the workers.